如何拿到新加坡Offer及英文面試準備1.0|Landing a Role in Singapore and Interview Prep 1.0

 In addition to LinkedIn, I used several major Singapore job platforms. eFinancialCareers is especially useful for finance roles; the headhunters reached out to me via this platform for my current job.

-Between 2021 and 2022, I submitted around 135 applications, resulting in three interviews and two assessments (a video interview and a presentation task).
-In the end, I received one offer.
+Looking back at my records, between 2021 and 2022 I applied for around 135 roles.
+This resulted in three interviews and two assessments (one video interview and one case presentation).
+In the end, I received just one offer—the one that brought me to Singapore.

-I’ve also compiled a list of headhunters in Singapore—feel free to download it via the link below:
+I’ve also compiled a list of headhunters in Singapore—feel free to download it via the link below if you are interested in starting a new journey in Singapore:

 Practice makes perfect.
 Fake it till you make it.

-1. Line Manager Interview – A general discussion about my experience, followed by a financial modelling test I had to complete on the same day.
+The first round with the line manager focused on my past experience, followed by a financial modelling test to be completed on the same day.

-2. CIO Interview – This was the most challenging round.
-I was asked in-depth questions about my previous work and hypothetical investment scenarios.
-The CIO’s style was to challenge and push for deeper thinking, testing both my logic and composure.
+The second round with the CIO was the most challenging.
+It involved deep dives into my previous work and a series of hypothetical investment scenarios.
+The CIO’s style was highly probing—constantly pushing for deeper thinking, testing both analytical ability and real-time reasoning.

 You may also like